 - You must isolate immediately if you have COVID-19 symptoms and then take either a lateral flow testor book a PCR test.

-New guidance enables the 10-day self-isolation period for people who have tested positive for coronavirus (COVID-19) to be reduced to 7 days, in most cases.
-Please see guidance HERE.
+New guidance enables the 10-day self-isolation period for people who have tested positive for coronavirus (COVID-19) to be reduced to 7 days in most cases.
+Please see the guidance HERE.

 Financial support to care for a child who is self-isolating